mrcendre/flutter_mrz_scanner_enhanced/README.md

 - [@eusopht2021](https://github.com/eusopht2021) - Community contributor

 Contributions welcome!
 Please report issues and feature requests on [GitHub](https://github.com/ELMEHDAOUIAhmed/flutter_mrz_scanner_enhanced).
+## 🚨 Project Status & Known Issues

+**Notice:**
+I will not be pushing future updates to this package due to my inability to test on iOS devices and time constraints.

+### Common Issues
+- **OCR accuracy** is generally good, but sometimes parsing fails even when the OCR result is correct.
+This may be an issue with the MRZ Parser.
+(You can see the raw OCR output in the example code, as I have added print statements before parsing.)
+- **Fotoapparat dependency:** The package needs to switch to a working fork of Fotoapparat.
+Maven issues need to be fixed, as Fotoapparat is now published to Maven Central, not JitPack.
+- **Cropped MRZ image display:** The package still needs to properly display the cropped MRZ area image.

+---

 ### Supported formats:
 * TD1
 * TD2